deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 Sean didn't think of himself as a bitter or jealous kind of guy.
 If it had been a *happy* relationship that Ava had with her boyfriend, then he'd have just shrugged it off, been her friend, no problem.
 The occasional idle speculation, nothing more.

-But it was a *shitty* relationship, an *absent* relationship where they only saw one another a few times a year, when Adam took some of his leave time to visit and they just…vanished.
+But it was a *shitty* relationship, an *absent* relationship where they only saw one another a few times a year, when Adam took some of his leave time to visit and they just...vanished.
 Ava would spend the week prior to the visit fretting about it and talking about nothing else, then Adam would arrive and nobody would see Ava for the duration, until one day she was back, radiating equal parts afterglow and frustration.

 It was abuse.
 She was't being *harmed* in any physical way, but she *was* being neglected, taken for granted.
 Treated as something for Adam to do when he needed a break from being a soldier.